Ratings. Rankings. Awards. Aggregation.

 People desire two things: respect you give and value you provide.
 Applies to relationships, business, entertainment—everything involving humans.

-It’s more prudent to invest time and wealth in family (and pets) than in almost anyone else.
-They’re the real long-term holders.
+It’s more prudent to invest time and wealth in self-development, family and pets than in almost anyone else.
+They’re your real assets.

 The biggest mirage: chasing non-you approval.
 It rarely happens—and it matters even less.